resonatehq-examples/example-load-balancing-ts/README.md

 # start the server
 resonate serve
 ```

+If you don't have brew, you can try [one of these other methods of installation](https://docs.resonatehq.io/operate/server-installation).

 Run multiple worker instances.
 We recommend running at least 3 instances to get the best demonstration.